Meet the Board

 Suzanne De Spong – Senior Communications Advisor - Kaitohutohu Whakawhiti Kōrero Mātāmua

-Suzanne is based in Tāmaki Makaurau and is part of the team that manages media relations, publication production, issues management and stakeholder engagement across NZ On Air.
+Suzanne is based in Tāmaki Makaurau and is part of the team that manages media relations, newsletter production, issues management, social media and stakeholder engagement across NZ On Air.
 She began her career as a journalist with TVNZ, learning to become a compelling storyteller, before moving into the world of communications.
 She’s worked for a number of organisations including Skills Consulting Group and The Warehouse Group on all things PR.
 Suzanne has a Bachelor of Communications (Journalism) and is an avid tennis player.

 suzanne@nzonair.govt.nz